louy2/groupic/README.md

 ## Details about how to generate the group picture

 Each participant's avatar is downloaded as a 128x128 png file.
-The group picture consists of a header of the gathering title, followed by however many rows of 10-avatar rows.
+The group picture consists of a header of the gathering title, followed by however many rows of 5-avatar rows.

-10 avatars being 1280px wide, with 10px in between and 20px on the sides, 130px spacing in total, the group picture is 1410px wide.

-The header is 40px tall.
+The header is 64px tall.

 ## User facing error messages